NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 ## Acknowledgement
 🚧 Under construction. 🚧

-The organizors acknowledge Timo Mühlhaus in discussions during planning for OMERO-ARC topics and Kevin Schneider in preparatory meetings on the OMERO-ARC topic (both: DataPLANT).
+The organizors acknowledge Timo Mühlhaus in discussions during planning for the OMERO-ARC project and Kevin Schneider in preparatory meetings on the OMERO-ARC project (both: DataPLANT).

 ## Funding
 🚧 First content added. 🚧